Orkiv/Inventory-js/readme.md

 - Parameters :
 	-  page : Current page to load
 	- query : Properties to compare items with, Nonetheless there are [reserved properties](#query-addons) to provide more functionality.
 	- onFinish : Function called once data is retrieved.
-It has three keys :
+Function variable has three keys :
 				- pages : Available pages, starting from 0
 				- result : Array of inventory item.
 Please refer to the [General schema](#general-schema)
 This function will return items which match the specified query.